pluralsight/guides/in-review/interesting-apis/requesting-e-signatures-in-a-chat-with-pusher-hellosign-and-spring-boot/article.md

 private PusherSettings pusherSettings;
 ```

-And modify the `chat` method to add the key to the `modelAndView` object:
+Modify the `chat` method to add the key to the `modelAndView` object:
 ```java
 @RequestMapping(method=RequestMethod.GET, value="/chat")
 public ModelAndView chat(